Haivision/srt/docs/handshake.md

 This feature is supported by HSv5 only.
 Its value is a string of the user's choice that can be passed from the Caller to the Listener.

-The Stream ID is a string of up to 512 characters that an Initiator can pass to a Responder.
+The Stream ID is a string of up to 512 characters that a Caller can pass to a Listener (it's actually passed from an Initiator to a Responder in general, but in Rendezvous mode this feature doesn't make sense).
 To use this feature, an application should set it on a Caller socket using the `SRTO_STREAMID` option.
 Upon connection, the accepted socket on the Listener side will have exactly the same value set, and it can be retrieved using the same option.
 This gives the Listener a chance to decide what to do with this connection - such as to decide which stream to send in the case where the Listener is the stream Sender.
 This feature is not intended to be used for Rendezvous connections.

 [Return to top of page](#srt-handshake)